Urinary tract injuries | Medical Council of Canada

 Key Objectives

 Given a patient with a urinary tract injury, the candidate will diagnose the cause, severity and complications, and initiate an appropriate management plan.
-In particular, the candidate will consider trauma to bladder or posterior urethra in patients with pelvic fracture.
+In particular, the candidate will consider trauma to the bladder or posterior urethra in patients with a pelvic fracture.

 Enabling Objectives

-1. list and interpret the critical clinical findings, including
+1. list and interpret the critical clinical findings, including those based on

 3. construct an effective initial management plan, including

-3. initiate management of anterior urethral injury;
+3. initiating management of anterior urethral injury, and